 The interaction energy,~$E_\text{int}(R)$, at the internuclear distance $R$, is computed with the supermolecular method with the basis set superposition error corrected by using the Boys-Bernardi counterpoise correction~\cite{BoysMP70}

 where $E_{AB}(R)$ is the total energy of the molecule $AB$, and $E_{A}(R)$ and $E_{B}(R)$ are the total energies of the atoms $A$ and $B$ computed in the diatom basis set, all at the distance $R$.

 The Li, Be, Na, and Mg atoms are described with the augmented correlation-consistent polarized weighted core-valence quintuple-$\zeta$ quality basis sets (aug-cc-pwCV5Z)~\cite{PrascherTCA10}.
 The scalar relativistic effects in heavier atoms are included by employing the small-core relativistic energy-consistent pseudopotentials (ECP) to replace the inner-shell electrons~\cite{DolgCR12}.
 The pseudopotentials from the Stuttgart library are used in all calculations.
-The K, Ca, Rb, Sr, Cs, Ba, Fr, and Ra atoms are described with the ECP10MDF, ECP10MDF, ECP28MDF, ECP28MDF, ECP46MDF, ECP46MDF, ECP78MDF, and ECP78MDF pseudopotentials~\cite{LimJCP06,DolgTCA98}, respectively, together with the aug-cc-pwCV5Z basis sets designed for those ECPs~\cite{HillJCP17}.
-The atomic basis sets are additionally augmented in all calculations by the set of the $[3s3p2d2f1g]$ bond functions to accelerate the convergence towards the complete basis set limit~\cite{midbond}.
+The Cu, Ag, K, Ca, Rb, Sr, Cs, Ba, Fr, and Ra atoms are described with the ECP10MDF, ECP28MDF, ECP10MDF, ECP10MDF, ECP28MDF, ECP28MDF, ECP46MDF, ECP46MDF, ECP78MDF, and ECP78MDF pseudopotentials~\cite{LimJCP06,DolgTCA98}, respectively, together with the aug-cc-pwCV5Z basis sets designed for those ECPs~\cite{HillJCP17,PetersonTCA05}.
+The atomic basis sets are additionally augmented in all calculations by the set of the $[3s3p2d2f1g]$ bond functions~\footnote{Bond function exponents, $s$: 0.9, 0.3, 0.1, $p$: 0.9, 0.3, 0.1, $d$: 0.6, 0.2, $f$: 0.6, 0.2, $g$: 0.3.} to accelerate the convergence towards the complete basis set limit~\cite{midbond}.

+The electrons of two outermost shells are correlated, i.e.~$3s^23p^63d^{10}4s^1$ from Cu, $4s^24p^64d^{10}5s^1$ from Ag, $(n-1)s^2(n-1)p^6{n}s^1$ from alkali-metal and $(n-1)s^2(n-1)p^6{n}s^2$ from alkaline-earth-metal atoms.

 The interaction potential between two neutral atoms in the electronic ground state is asymptotically dominated by the dispersion interaction of the form~\cite{JeziorskiCR94}

 where the leading $C_6$ coefficient is given by